 Want to get your hands on Sony's flagship Android smartphone?
 The Xperia Z is launching today exclusively under T-Mobile in the US.
 Consumers can get the phone from any Sony Store or online.
 Those who do so will receive a free Sony Wireless Bluetooth Speaker with their purchase (while supplies last, naturally).
 Anyone who doesn't live near a Sony Store yet wants to try out the phone in person can experience it inside T-Mobile stores come July 17, where it will cost $99.99 upfront followed by 24 monthly payments of $20.
+Customers who pre-order from T-Mobile on July 16 will also receive the Sony Wireless Bluetooth Speaker.
 Read More

 Back in August of '12, Sony teamed up with Google to make the Xperia S an officially supported AOSP device.
 The project initially got off to a decent start, but after an issue with some proprietary software binaries that couldn't be released by either Sony or Google, the project was canned on the official side and moved to Sony's GitHub, where it can still be found today.

 Now, the company is doing something similar with the Xperia Z, minus Google's interaction from the get-go.
+It has released full AOSP for the Z to its GitHub, along with most of the proprietary binaries needed to get things going.
 Read More

 It seems that the CyanogenMod team is on a roll with Sony devices.
 Just yesterday the first nightly turned up for the Xperia ZL, and today the Xperia Z and Xperia V are joining the ranks.
 We know the two phones can survive water and boiling soup, but thanks to CyanogenMod, they will now survive the test of time with the latest versions of Android.